tegbessou/tasting/README.md

 One repository for an aggregate root
 Challenge Invitation entity to follow aggregate rules

+Add timestamp and id an all event

+Challenge the presence of an entity Owner in tasting to use with participant entity

+Repalce in tasting BottleId by BottleName

 ## Refactoring tech
 Update unit test to add check value of property after entity modification and creation Add in all id value object representation assert from max and min length